 Rufus & Jenny Triplett are Ebony Magazine’s Couple of the Year, Co-Authors, Radio Show Producers & Speakers.
 They are “changing the game” in every way possible.
 Not only are they one of very few professional husband and wife teams who do just about everything together, they have survived twenty plus years of marriage being attached at the hip.
 Mr. & Mrs. Triplett have traveled extensively and seem to draw attention wherever they appear.
 With their young look and laid back personalities, they are never far from an intelligent conversation.
 Their book Surviving Marriage in the 21st Century – 13 Easy Tips to help you get to 20 Years and Beyond (release 2013) is sure to be a hit.

-Being parents of three boys, Michael, 23, Mosi, 21 and Miles 19, they know the trial and tribulations of not only raising children, but African-American men who could end up as stereotypes.
+Being parents of three boys, Michael, 23, Mosi, 21 and Miles 19, they know the trial and tribulations of not only raising children, but African-American men who could end up as racial stereotypes.
 They are passionate about family and detouring young men and women from the criminal justice system.
 Some of the subjects they speak about are dysfunctional families, substance abuse, entrepreneurship, marriage & relationships, self-conscious addictions, incarceration, stereotypes and the list goes on.
 Their appearances on Family Court with Judge Penny and Dr. Phil garnered rave reviews as to their parenting philosophies.
 Jenny’s appearance on The Mike & Juliet Morning show was phenomenal as she gave The Real Housewives of Atlanta a little wisdom.
 Jenny also contributes to the Daily National and has provided comments for CNN, Black Enterprise Magazine, Ebony Magazine, MSN.com, The LA Times, Reuters, The American Prospect Magazine, Google News, Heart & Soul Magazine, Lagos Times (Nigeria), International Entrepreneurs Club, and a host of other magazine and radio shows.